jhhwang4195/TIL/algorithm/hackerrank/30_Days_of_code/day0_hello_world.md

 You've got this!

 Note: The instructions are Java-based, but we support submissions in many popular languages.
-You can switch languages using the drop-down menu above your editor, and the  variable may be written differently depending on the best-practice conventions of your submission language.
+You can switch languages using the drop-down menu above your editor, and the inputString variable may be written differently depending on the best-practice conventions of your submission language.

 ## Input Format

-A single line of text denoting  (the variable whose contents must be printed).
+A single line of text denoting inputString (the variable whose contents must be printed).

 ## Output Format

-Print Hello, World. on the first line, and the contents of  on the second line.
+Print Hello, World. on the first line, and the contents of inputString on the second line.

 ## Sample Input
 ```